German foreign minister commemorates Holocaust victims | DW | 10.02.2022

-German Foreign Minister Annalena Baerbock's laid a wreath at the Yad Vashem Holocaust memorial in Jerusalem on Thursday as her first stop on multi-day tour of the Middle East.
+German Foreign Minister Annalena Baerbock's laid a wreath at the Yad Vashem Holocaust memorial in Jerusalem on Thursday as part of her first stop on a multi-day tour of the Middle East.

 Speaking at the memorial site for the 6 million Jews murdered by Nazi Germany during World War II, Baerbock said it is the "unconditional obligation" of the younger generation to keep the memory of the Holocaust alive, especially as there "are fewer and fewer contemporary witnesses among us."